3D Potterbot Scara V4

-Potterbot XLS-2 build envelope is quite unique because it's capable of printing 365 degrees continuous with continuous rotation.
+The Scara V4 build envelope is quite unique because it's capable of printing 360 degrees with continuous rotation.
 This means you can create a huge vessel with the printer initially residing inside the vessel or structure.
 This opens up a whole another opportunity to print small habitat structures (houses).
 Larger printers are available for this potential habitat project.

 Another unique ability is printing multiple objects within the specified envelope in a sequential mode.
 For instance you could print a particular vessel starting on the far left side and continue to print these vessels until there is no more space left.

 The Scara V4 is capable of extreme speeds however speed is relative when it comes to ceramic 3D printing.
 Realistically you probably don't want to exceed 130 mm/s.
 There are many factors which determine the speed like nozzle size, layer height, and achieving a good adhesion on interlayer of the clay.